-Housing is an important element of the Township's Comprehensive Plan since the Township has a strong residential character.
-Much of the Township's residential development is over fifty (50) years old and was created during the suburbanization that occurred in the municipalities nearby the Cities of Washington and Pittsburgh during the 1950's and 1960's during the post-World War II housing boom.
-The Township should promote the continued stability of the existing housing stock.
-While the housing stock in Chartiers is moderately valued, it is aging.
+Housing is an important element of the Township's Comprehensive Plan because the Township has a strong residential character.
+Much of the Township's residential development is over 50 years old and was created during the suburbanization that occurred in the municipalities nearby the Cities of Washington and Pittsburgh during the 1950s and 1960s during the post-World War II housing boom.
+The Township should support the continued stability of the existing housing stock and encourage new development to replace unsuitable and aging housing stock.

-The goal for existing housing in the Township should be to design strategies to ensure that it remains well-maintained and viable.
-The presence of blighted or abandoned structures has been highlighted as an issue in the Township during the community participation process for this plan.
-Immediate attention and continued enforcement by the Township is needed to enforce local property maintenance codes to avoid ongoing dilapidation and the negative affects these properties can have on adjacent properties and neighborhoods.
+The goal for suitable existing housing in the Township should be to design strategies to ensure that it remains well-maintained and viable.
+Immediate attention and continued enforcement by the Township is needed to enforce local property maintenance codes to avoid ongoing dilapidation and the negative effects these properties can have on adjacent properties and neighborhoods.
 Residences that are occupied and well-kept lend to a residential character that is attractive and desirable to current residents and future homebuyers, while maintaining the value of the Township's existing housing stock.

-Chartiers Township has a rich history and historical properties in the Township should be recognized.
-A comprehensive building survey should be undertaken for the Township by a recognized preservation consultant.
+Chartiers Township has a rich history, and historical properties in the Township should be recognized.
+A comprehensive building survey could be undertaken for the Township by a recognized preservation consultant.
 The survey could be the basis of a preservation plan containing policies designed to ensure that the Township's important historic structures are documented and retained.
-Zoning regulations should also be provided for the sensitive adaptive reuse of old houses that are no longer desirable as residential single-family housing units, but could become such uses as bed and breakfasts, multi-family units, etc..
+Zoning regulations should also be provided for the sensitive adaptive reuse of old houses that are no longer desirable as residential single-family housing units, but could become such uses as bed and breakfasts, multi-family units, etc.

-The housing market in the Township is solid, when looking at the vacancy indicator and homeownership rates.
+The housing market in the Township is healthy, vacancy rates are low and new development is occurring at a steady pace.
 Homeownership is viewed as positive in the planning process, due to the permanency and interest it invokes in its inhabitants to maintain quality housing units in which to live and invest, and should be promoted by the Township.
 The expectation is that the new housing market should remain steady through this decade with low mortgage interest rates and the continuing suburbanization of the region.
 The goal for housing is also to address the needs of the Township's future population.
-This Township should ensure the development of a range of housing types that will meet the needs of future residents and encourage infill development that is compatible with established development patterns.
+The Township should ensure the development of a range of housing types that will meet the needs of future residents and encourage infill development that is compatible with established development patterns.
+Livability concerns should be addressed.